lawrennd/old_talks/_ml/includes/ml-and-statistics-interface.md

 were also beautifully described by @Breiman:cultures00. }

 \notes{In the discussion of Professor Efron's paper @Friedman:discussion20 highlight the continuum between the classical approaches and the emphasis on prediction.
-Indeed, the prediction culture does not sit entirely in the machine learning domain, an excellent example of a prediction-focussed approach would be Le Breiman's Bagging [@Breiman:bagging96].
-Although it's notable when he chose to publish the outlet was a machine learning journal.}
+Indeed, the prediction culture does not sit entirely in the machine learning domain, an excellent example of a prediction-focussed approach would be Leo Breiman's bagging of models [@Breiman:bagging96], although it's notable that Breiman, a statistician, chose to publish this paper in a machine learning journal.}

 \notes{From a personal perspective, a strand of work that is highly inspirational in prediction also comes from a statistician.
 The prequential formalism [@Dawid:callibrated82;@Dawid:prequential84] also emerges from statistics.
 It provides some hope that a predictive approach can be reconciled with attribution in the manner highlighted also by @Friedman:discussion20.
 The prequential approach is predictive, but allows us to falsify